 We spoke with Roddy Williams of the GEO Foundation for Sustainable Golf and Lee Spivak, Managing Principal of WM’s sports and entertainment sustainability team, to learn more about why it’s so important for significant tournaments to achieve GEO Certification and just what it takes to get there.

-Why is looking to become GEO Certified important for golf tournaments?
+Why is becoming GEO Certified important for golf tournaments?

 RW: Tournaments can reach, influence and inspire millions of people – so it’s key for tournament organisers to showcase how their event positively impacts people and nature by demonstrating responsibility in resource use and climate action.